What is HSC?

 U.S. Department of Commerce

-The United States Department of Commerce is the Cabinet department of the United States government concerned with promoting economic growth.
-Their participation suggests a strategic governmental interest in bolstering domestic semiconductor supply chains.
+The United States Department of Commerce is the Cabinet department of the United States government concerned with promoting economic growth and strengthening the domestic industrial base.

 What's next for HSC?